roliod/com.membershipperiod.civicrm/README.md

 com.membershipperiod.civicrm is a CiviCRM extension that enables you keep record of the each membership creation or renewal.

+For example:

+If a membership commenced on 1 Jan 2014 and each term was of 12 months in length, by 1 Jan 2016 the member would be renewing for their 3rd term.
+The terms would be:

+Term/Period 1: 1 Jan 2014 - 31 Dec 2014
+Term/Period 2: 1 Jan 2015 - 31 Dec 2015
+Term/Period 3: 1 Jan 2016 - 31 Dec 2016

 ## Requirements

 * PHP v5.4+